SaiBhavaniBSB/Humor-Detection-using-ColBert-Data/README.md

 Random Forest :

 It is a Supervised Machine Learning Algorithm that is used widely in Classification and Regression problems.
 It builds decision trees on different samples and takes majority vote for classification and average in case of regression.
 Random Forest Algorithm handles the data set containing continuous variables in the case of regression and categorical variables in the case of classification.
 It performs better for classification problems.

 #Evaluation Parameters

-Precision : The ability of a classification model toidentify the relevant data points.Precision is num-ber of true positives divided by the number of truepositives plus the number of false positives.
+Precision : The ability of a classification model to identify the relevant data points.
+Precision is number of true positives divided by the number of true positives plus the number of false positives.

-Recall: Ability of a model to find all the relevantcases within a data set.
-Recall is defined as thenumber of true positives divided by the number oftrue positives plus the number of false negatives.
+Recall: Ability of a model to find all the relevant cases within a data set.
+Recall is defined as the number of true positives divided by the number of true positives plus the number of false negatives.

-F1  score  :  F1  Score  is  the  weighted  averageof Precision and Recall.
+F1  score  :  F1  Score  is  the  weighted  average of Precision and Recall.
 F1 Score = 2*(Recall *Precision) / (Recall + Precision)

-Accuracy:  Accuracy is the performance mea-sure and it is simply a ratio of correctly predictedobservation to the total number of observations
+Accuracy:  Accuracy is the performance measure and it is simply a ratio of correctly predicted observation to the total number of observations